s-hamann/desec-dns/README.md

                         DANE), removing any existing records for the same port, protocol and subname
-    export              export all records into a file import              import records from a file
+    export              export all records into a file export-zone         export all records into a zone file import              import records from a file
     import-zone         import records from a zone file